 https://en.wikipedia.org/wiki/Bob_Feller

-At the time four MLB cities had a team from both leagues thus the obvious comparison of players since there was no inter league play or playoffs.
-US was on the brink of entering WWII with players leaving for the service which just added more drama to the game.
+At the time there were four MLB cities that had a team from both leagues … thus the obvious comparison of players since there was no inter league play or playoffs.
+The US was on the brink of entering WWII with players leaving for the service just about every day which just added more drama to this game.
 Then with one swing, one of the greats, Ted Williams, hit a three-run walk-off homerun.
 In All-Star history, an impact never yet to be equal.
 When inquired about this homerun years later, Williams said it definitely was one of my greatest thrills.
 His most famous homerun?

 This year 1941 would also mark Williams’ season ending .406 batting average … the last .400 hitter in MLB history.